Baselyne-Systems/cdc-platform/README.md

 ## Overview

 CDC Platform owns the full pipeline from source database to sink destination.
 It provisions transport resources, deploys source connectors, manages consumer groups and offset lifecycle, monitors schemas, and routes events to configurable sinks — webhooks, PostgreSQL replicas, and Apache Iceberg lakehouse tables.

+Supported source databases: **PostgreSQL** (logical replication), **MySQL** (binlog), **MongoDB** (change streams), and **SQL Server** (CDC tables).
+Each is configured with a single `source_type` field; the platform handles connector deployment, topic naming, and snapshot behavior automatically.

 The platform uses a **transport-agnostic architecture** — the core pipeline is decoupled from any specific event transport through protocol-based abstractions.
 Kafka is the default transport (including MSK and Confluent Cloud), with the architecture designed to support additional transports (Pub/Sub, embedded PG) without modifying the core pipeline.
 Events are delivered with exactly-once guarantees through min-watermark offset commits and idempotent writes.

 ```
  ┌─────────────────── CDC Platform ──────────────────────────────┐